2026 market rate for Portrait / Family: $200/hr. Average editing ratio: 1.5 hrs per shooting hour.

 Accuracy and Disclaimer

-This calculator provides pricing guidance based on 2026 industry benchmarks and your input costs.
-Actual rates vary by location, specialization, experience level, and local market demand.
-Consult a business advisor or accountant for tax implications of your pricing structure.
+This calculator provides pricing guidance based on your input costs and 2026 industry benchmarks.
+Actual session rates depend on your market, experience level, portfolio quality, and client demographic.
+Rate calculations are estimates for business planning purposes.
+Consult an accountant for tax implications of your pricing and revenue structure.

 Conclusion